Romans 8:12-25

 while angels climb

-up and down down and up
+up and down down and upangels are a diversion

 while G*D sneaks up